Legal Aid ACT have a number of publications available online or from any of our offices.

 Family Law Services in the ACT (pdf, 366.34 KB) - Service Directory.
 Developed by the Family Law Pathways Network 2017

-Filling out the Form - Applying for a Grant of Assistance Guide (pdf, 1.78 MB) - This guide will help you to fill in the Application for Legal Assistance form.
+Filling out the Form - Applying for a Grant of Assistance Guide (pdf, 1.93 MB) - This guide will help you to fill in the Application for Legal Assistance form.
 This guide was created to be read and worked through while filling out the application form.
 You can get a copy of the actual application form by contacting Legal Aid ACT on 1300 654 314.
 This guide is not an application form.
 If you need an Application for Legal Assistance form contact Legal Aid ACT.

 First time in court?
 Are you entering a plea of guilty? (pdf, 503.35 KB) - Is this your first time in court?
 Are you thinking of entering a plea of guilty?
 It is important to get legal advice before deciding whether to plead guilty or not-guilty.